 Almost 8 years ago, nine Columbia University graduates assembled in the apartment of Josh Kace, the founder of SlantShack, to start making homemade beef jerky has a communal activity to stay in touch with each other.

 What was once a hobby is now a business generating revenues over $1 million.
 Their beef jerky is sold specialty shops across the country and online.
+They’ve really made the leap and turned been jerky into business.

 David decided to leave his job as a research associate to work full time on SlantShack about 7 years ago.
 He enjoyed his work, but wanted to make a lasting impact even more.